Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Introduction

 A key advantage of most quantum algorithms for electronic Hamiltonian simulation is their ability to efficiently achieve a desired target error~\cite{childs2019nearly}.
 In contrast, classical algorithms implementing Magnus and quasi-Magnus operators suffer from an error that is less tightly controlled because they often need to approximate the computation of each exponential, relying for instance on Krylov subspace or Lanczos methods~\cite{bader2018exponential,iserles2018magnus}; though there are exceptions~\cite{celledoni2000approximating}.

 Conversely, classical algorithms have the advantage of being able to efficiently read, prepare, or copy any state in memory.
 As such, the known methods that bound the algorithmic error are to the best of our knowledge `a posteriori' or adaptative, that is, they leverage knowledge of an approximate solution to compute the error incurred at each step~\cite{wensch2004solution,kormann2008accurate,kormann2011global,auzinger2019posteriori,auzinger2019symmetrized,auzinger2021adaptive}.
 Unfortunately, this strategy is much less amenable to quantum computing, where preparing and reading out states is costly and requires recomputing the state preparation and time evolution up to the point of interest~\cite{ikeda2023trotter24,zhao2023adaptive}.
-Thus, as far as we are aware, no explicit `a priori' error bounds were derived for CFQMs solving the time-dependent Schrödinger equation, though partial results were reported in Ref.~\cite{ikeda2023minimum}.
+Additionally, the convergence of CFQMs has been studied previously, including for unbounded operators, and partial results have been reported~\cite{blanes2018convergence,blanes2020convergence,ikeda2023minimum,chen2023quantum}.
+However, as far as we are aware, no explicit `a priori' error bounds were derived for CFQMs solving the time-dependent Schrödinger equation.
 This left unanswered the question of the largest time step that would guarantee a desired error when using them in a quantum algorithm.

 Here, we fill this gap by enabling the use of CFQMs in quantum computing with the usual guarantees.
 Specifically, we bound the error incurred by using CFQMs to simulate bounded time-dependent Hamiltonians, whose Taylor series coefficients can also be bounded.
 We compute the error incurred at each approximation used in the derivation of CFQMs, employing carefully chosen expressions and exploiting symmetries along the way.
 The result is a set of quantum algorithms with similar asymptotic complexity as the Suzuki method~\cite{wiebe2010higher}, but better constant factor overhead for at least some classes of Hamiltonians, including time-dependent Heisenberg models, see~\cref{fig:Magnus_derivation}.